For B2B SaaS companies struggling to realize results through SEO, the most common frustrations we hear of in our conversations are:

 HubSpot has a great article on “topic clusters”, if you’d like to have a deeper look.
 One way to achieve this is to use the “hub and spoke” model.

-And we created “spoke” articles to support and link out to:
+And we also created “spoke” articles to support and link out to:

 Long story short: search engines are rewarding websites that cover their topic category comprehensively.